openhab/openhab-docs/ui/layout-pages.md

 Screen width in CSS pixels.
 Defaults to 1280.

 _Screen Height:_
-Screen width in CSS pixels.
+Screen height in CSS pixels.
 Defaults to 720.

 _Scaling:_
 Enabling this scales the defined screen to the width available in the browser window.